daniqan/shyvr-auto/docs/testing/README.md

 ---

-*This testing strategy enabled the Shyvr AI RLTE project to achieve production-ready quality with 1,621 tests, focused core component coverage, and performance exceeding all targets by significant margins.*
+*This testing strategy enabled the Shyvr AI RLTE project to achieve production-ready quality with 1,800+ tests including comprehensive database integration, focused core component coverage, and performance exceeding all targets by significant margins.*